-Shareholders who own shares on the date of record will receive the dividend even if they have sold the shares before the dividend is actually paid.
+Stockholders who own stocks on the date of record will receive the dividend even if they have sold the stocks before the dividend is actually paid.
 No journal entry is made in the accounting records for the date of record.